AII-CMUH/AMR/README.md

 ## Cite this paper
 Yu J, Tien N, Liu YC, Cho DY, Chen JW, Tsai YT, Huang YC, Chao HJ, Chen CJ.
 Rapid Identification of Methicillin-Resistant Staphylococcus aureus Using MALDI-TOF MS and Machine Learning from over 20,000 Clinical Isolates.
 Microbiol Spectr.
 2022 Apr 27;10(2):e0048322. doi: 10.1128/spectrum.00483-22.
 Epub 2022 Mar 16.
 PMID: 35293803; PMCID: PMC9045122.

+## Data availability
+The de-identified materials supporting the findings of this study are available from the corresponding author upon request.
+The MALDI–TOF MS data generated in this study have been deposited in the Zenodo database available at https://zenodo.org/record/5502292#.YUXjRWaA6dY.